 - a high Energy Rating or a low U-value;

 - wood, vinyl, fibreglass, or thermally broken metal frames;

 - glazing with low-e and an inert gas fill.

-For a list of ENERGY STAR® qualified windows, doors, and skylights visit the List of Models section of the Natural Resources Canada website.
+For a list of ENERGY STAR® certified windows, doors, and skylights visit the List of Models section of the Natural Resources Canada website.